Kaczmarz-type inner-iteration preconditioned flexible GMRES methods for consistent linear systems: Numerical experiments

-We remark that Morikuni and Hayami~\cite{MH13} evaluated the performance of AB-GMRES preconditioned by NE-SOR inner iterations for different values of $\eta$ and finally chose $\eta=10^{-1}$.
-Here, we also choose $\eta=10^{-1}$.
-Since the number of inner iterations in F-AB-GMRES does not have to be fixed for each outer iteration, we set $\ell_\text{max}$ determined by Algorithm~\ref{PTPK} to be the maximum number of inner iterations for each outer iteration.
+We remark that Morikuni and Hayami~\cite{MH15} evaluated the performance of AB-GMRES preconditioned by NE-SOR inner iterations for different values of $\eta$ and finally chose $\eta=10^{-1}$.
+In the following, {also} $\eta=10^{-1}$ was used in Algorithm~\ref{AGPK} {and~\ref{PTPK}} with the mentioned procedure to automatically tune the values of the parameters $\ell_\text{max}$ and $\omega_\text{opt}$.